w3c/wai-intro-atag/content/social-media.md

 ### Everyone Can Rely on your Tool

 <p><span class="persona">Persona: </span>
- Banele is a community manager with low vision.
+ Banele is a social media consultant with low vision.
 She uses magnification software to increase the font size.
 </p>
 <div class="quotes">
   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
-        I used to be able to manage my client’s social media profile.
+        I used to be able to manage my client’s profiles with my magnification software.
 The tool updated and broke most of the accessibility features.
 I am no longer able to do my job.
       </q></span></p>
     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
-        The tool keeps being accessible update after update.
+        Tool updates preserve accessibility features.
 If something ever breaks, I can go back to the previous version of the tool where it worked as expected.
       </q></span></p>
     </li>
   </ul>